-Keywords: ontological metaphor; orientational metaphor; structural metaphor; climate change discourse
+Keywords: climate change discourse; ontological metaphor; orientational metaphor; structural metaphor.

 1. INTRODUCTION

 Climate change is a significant global issue; therefore, research on its cognitive and communication mechanisms is of great practical importance.
 Conceptual metaphor, as proposed by Lakoff and Johnson in 1980, is not only a rhetorical tool but also helps construct human cognitive frameworks for complex problems, thereby playing a key role in climate change discourse.
 Analyzing the types of conceptual metaphor in climate change discourse can reveal how the public perceives environmental crises and how the media guides social consensus through metaphorical strategies, which is instrumental in promoting climate change action.
 Lakoff and Johnson (1980) classified conceptual metaphor into three types: ontological metaphor, structural metaphor, and orientational metaphor.
 It reveals the mechanism by which humans understand abstract concepts through the mapping of the “source domain” to the “target domain” (Lakoff & Johnson, 1980).
 Thus, complex, abstract expressions in climate change discourse can be made concrete, readable, and easy for readers to understand through conceptual metaphor.